Welcome to Royal Wootton Bassett

 Wilts & Berks Canal – On the 30th January 1793 the Earl of Peterborough chaired a meeting in Royal Wootton Bassett Town Hall which eventually led to the building of the Wilts & Berks Canal.
 The canal was officially opened on the 14th September 1810, linking the Kennet & Avon Canal at Semington to the River Thames at Abingdon.
 Nine years later a branch was constructed joining Swindon to Latton on the Thames & Severn Canal.
 By 1900 boat movements had almost totally ceased and in 1914 the canal was officially abandoned.

 In 1977 a group was formed called the Wilts and Berks Canal Amenity Group (W&BCAG) whose aim was to totally restore the canal using as much of the original route as possible.
-In recent years, to publicise the restoration and as a mark of the progress made, boat rallies have been held in a rewatered section at Templars Firs.
+Now known as Wilts & Berks Canal Trust, it has been 40 years since and has grown from strength to strength through the generous input of countless number of volunteers working to protect, conserve and improve the route of the waterway for the benefit of local communities and the environment.

 Water Safety Advice for Anglers, please see link : http://www.rlss.org.uk/water-safety/water-safety/water-safety-advice-for-anglers/